 Google isn't going to continue to reward TikTok in search results over time as they're always going to prioritize their own company.
 We see YouTube Shorts replacing TikTok in Google's SERP within the next couple of years.

 You should be doing short-form video content.
 People prefer quick answers with visual demonstrations.

 5. Traditional Blogging will have a slow, painful death

 People are getting their answers directly from social media feeds whether it's a Twitter thread, or image carousel in Instagram.
-The personal blogger has moved to social media as their primary destination for content creation so if you wanted to be a blogger, it will be extremely challenging as that's just not the direction things are trending and people will look for industry influencers for content absorption.
+The personal blogger has moved to social media as their primary destination for content creation so if you wanted to be a blogger (whether with Wordpress or Hubspot CMS), it will be extremely challenging as that's just not the direction things are trending and people will look for industry influencers for content absorption.